OpenTranslationBible/open-bible/en-GB/43.John/md/john-16.md

 ## John 16:24

-Until now, you have not asked for anything in my name.
-Ask and you will receive, so that your joy may be complete.
+Up to this point, you have not asked for anything in my name.
+Ask in my name and you will receive, that your joy may be fulfilled.

 ---